MBH-Alex/16s-Sequence-Data-Analysis-with-QIIME2-and-VSEARCH/README.md

+# Comparing QIIME2 and VSEARCH
+Qiime2 and VSEARCH are both widely used tools in microbiome analysis of 16s sequence data.
+Qiime2 has quickly emerged as the foremost option for comprehensive analysis of sequence data against a reference databases like SILVA or Greengenes.
+VSEARCH on the other hand is a bit more niche but has (in my experience) demonstrated greater classification ability when working with a defined community.

+1. Overview
+Feature	QIIME2	VSEARCH
+Primary Purpose	A comprehensive microbiome analysis pipeline for data processing, analysis, and visualization	A fast tool for sequence clustering, chimera detection, and searching against reference databases
+Functionality	End-to-end workflow: importing, filtering, denoising, taxonomy assignment, diversity analysis	Sequence quality filtering, merging, dereplication, clustering, and chimera checking
+Ease of Use	Higher learning curve but well-documented	Command-line based, relatively simple for specific tasks Output	Feature tables, taxonomy assignments, diversity metrics, visualizations	OTU tables, cluster reports, chimera reports Computational Efficiency	More computationally intensive due to additional statistical analysis	Very fast, optimized for large datasets

+2. Key Functional Differences
+Feature	QIIME2	VSEARCH
+Importing Data	Uses qiime tools import	Reads raw FASTQ/Fasta files directly Denoising (Error Correction)	Uses DADA2 or deblur to denoise reads and infer amplicon sequence variants (ASVs)	No denoising, but can filter low-quality reads
+OTU Clustering	No traditional OTU clustering, ASVs are preferred	Clusters sequences into OTUs based on similarity (e.g., 97% identity)
+Chimera Detection	Uses DADA2's built-in chimera filtering	Uses vsearch --uchime_denovo or --uchime_ref Taxonomy Assignment	Uses Naive Bayes classifier trained on reference databases (e.g., Greengenes, Silva)	Uses vsearch --usearch_global for taxonomy assignment by similarity
+Diversity Analysis	Computes α and β diversity metrics, phylogenetic trees	Not designed for diversity analysis Visualization	Generates .qzv files for interactive visualization using Qiime2 View	No built-in visualization tools

 # QIIME2-Slurm-Protocol
 This protocol outlines the steps for conducting a comprehensive microbiome analysis using Qiime2, on a SLURM computing cluster.
 The workflow includes data import, quality control, feature table construction, phylogenetic analysis, diversity metrics computation, taxonomic classification, and optional differential abundance analysis using ANCOM.
 This protocol is optimized for processing paired-end sequence data.
 ## General Prerequisites